+\textbf{Filter-Specific Alignment Strategy.} To fully utilize the backbone, we cannot rely on a single global prompt, as it might fail to align with the disjoint passbands of the $C+1$ filters simultaneously.
+Therefore, we employ a fine-grained filter-specific alignment strategy.
+For each graph filter $g_{k,C-k}$ in the backbone, we assign a dedicated prompt graph $\mathcal{G}_p^k=(\mathcal{V}_p^k,\mathbf{P}^k,\mathcal{E}_p^k)$.
+This generates independent prompted graphs $\tilde{\mathcal{G}}^k=\psi(\mathcal{G},\mathcal{G}_p^k)$, each optimized to activate a specific spectral view.
+The representations are then computed and integrated:

 where $\tilde{\mathbf{L}}^k$ and $\mathbf{\tilde{x}}_i^k$ are the Laplacian matrix and node features in the prompted graph $\tilde{\mathcal{G}}^k$.
 Here both MLP and $\mathbf{w}^k$ are the frozen pre-trained parameters.
-By aligning the downstream graph with the spectral characteristics of each filter, the model can fully utilize the pre-trained knowledge.
+By aligning the downstream graph with the specific spectral characteristics of each filter, the model ensures that all pre-trained knowledge is fully used.

-\textbf{Model Optimization}.
-The integrated representation $\tilde{\mathbf{z}}_i$ is fed into a one-layer MLP that acts as the classification task head.
-The model is optimized with cross-entropy loss:
+\textbf{Model Optimization.} The integrated representation $\tilde{\mathbf{z}}_i$ is fed into a lightweight task head (one-layer MLP) for classification.
+The model is optimized via the cross-entropy loss:

-where $\mathbf{y}_i$ denotes the one-hot label vector.
-The frozen pre-trained parameter $\mathbf{\theta}^*$ includes the MLP layer in each graph filter and integration weight vector $\mathbf{w}^k$, the optimized parameter $\mathbf{\omega}$ includes the parameters of prompt nodes $\mathbf{P}^k$ and the MLP layer in the task head.
+where $\mathbf{y}_i$ is the one-hot label vector.
+Note that $\theta^*$ represents the frozen pre-trained parameters (including filter MLPs and integration weights $\mathbf{w}^k$), while $\omega$ denotes the learnable parameters (prompt features $\mathbf{P}^k$ and task head).

-We discuss the parameter and time complexity of our model in Appendix \ref{section_appendix_complexity}.
-Compared with a $(C+1)$-layer GCN, where $C+1$ is the number of graph filters in our backbone, we adopt a lightweight tuning and only introduce very limited additional parameters.
+We discuss the parameter and time complexity in Appendix \ref{section_appendix_complexity}.
+Compared with a $(C+1)$-layer GCN, where $C+1$ is the number of graph filters in our backbone, our method introduces minimal additional parameters, ensuring efficiency.